chrisshaw/projects-tagger-foxx-react/README.md

 # Project Tagger

-Learning ArangoDB's Foxx as a simple document editor by helping my wife with an idea.
-Tag projects with topics.
-Uses React.
+Learning ArangoDB's Foxx as a simple data annotator/labeler before I knew there were better tools and I didn't have to roll my own.
+Helping my wife with an idea that later became Sidekick.